-CNAS is grateful to the generous donors who help make our work possible.
-Please view the list of CNAS supporters.
+CNAS receives support for its work from individuals, corporations, and foundations.
+We are grateful to the generous donors who help make our work possible.
+You are welcome to view the full list of CNAS supporters.

 CNAS’ most recent IRS Form 990 can be accessed below: